How to avoid termite Infestation?

 How often should I have my house inspected for termites?

 By having your house regularly inspected, you will be well on the way to eliminating termites before they can wreak any havoc.
-Impact Pest Solutions specializes in pest control Caloundra and North Brisbane.
+Pest Control Australia specializes in pest control Caloundra and North Brisbane.
 We can get in touch with you to arrange regular inspections if you happen to reside in the North Brisbane or Sunshine Coast area.
 We recommend that you have your house is inspected at a minimum of once a year, however if your home has no termite protection, we recommend every 3-6 months.

 The termite inspection will be concluded with a detailed report covering all the areas inspected, findings, high risk areas that couldn’t be accessed, and any other vital aspects that were used to determine the recommended actions.
 The whole process of inspection is not very expensive and will be dependent on your homes location, size, and ease of inspection access.